7 Strategies to Renegotiate a Deal

 While we did mention that a good goal for renegotiation is to make sure both parties get a win-win situation, it doesn’t automatically win that it should be your default stance.
 You should also aim for success.
 Try to get the best deal possible given the situation.
 But if you should fail, then you must have a backup plan.
 Always have an open mind for every situation before and after renegotiations.

-Other Factors that can Affect a Renegotiation
+Other Factors That Can Affect a Renegotiation

 - The status quo – During renegotiations, always check on the opinion of the status quo.
 Forcing to accept an outcome that is not what the majority wants is just asking for problems.
 Sometimes, there is no shame in accepting the wishes of the many.